notmuch/notmuch/doc/man7/notmuch-sexp-queries.rst

 terms in phrase (probabilistic) fields.
 Both phrase splitting and stemming apply only in phrase fields.

+Each term or phrase field has an associated combining operator (``and`` or ``or``) used to combine the queries from each element of the tail of the list.
+This is generally ``or`` for those fields where a message has one such attribute, and ``and`` otherwise.

+Term or phrase fields can contain arbitrarily complex queries made up from terms, operators, and modifiers, but not other fields.

 .. _field-table:

 .. table:: Fields with supported modifiers